 The goal of the Underground Storage Tank (UST) Program is to protect public health and safety, the environment, and the waters of the state from discharges and releases of hazardous substances from USTs.
 These hazardous substances include petroleum, used oil, waste antifreeze, and more.
 This goal is accomplished by conducting annual inspections, reviewing and approving submissions regarding UST installations, repairs, upgrades, and closures, overseeing UST system closure activities, and more.

-HMCD implements this program within the cities of Los Altos, Los Altos Hills, Monte Sereno, Morgan Hill, Palo Alto, San Jose, Saratoga, and unincorporated areas of Santa Clara County (including Moffett Field, San Martin, and Stanford).
+HMCD implements this program within the cities of Los Altos, Los Altos Hills, Milpitas, Monte Sereno, Morgan Hill, Palo Alto, San Jose, Saratoga, and unincorporated areas of Santa Clara County (including Moffett Field, San Martin, and Stanford).
 In addition, HMCD handles County-owned and operated facilities regardless of location.

 - If you are the owner or operator of a UST system storing any hazardous material and are located within any of the areas noted above, you must obtain and keep current a UST Permit to Operate issued by HMCD.
 To apply for a permit, please use the California Environmental Reporting System (CERS) website to complete and electronically submit the Underground Storage Tanks submittal element.